wloving77/dmtl4-MCS/src/predLogic.md

 and *∃ x, P x* making the syntax close to that of first-order predicate logic.
 In this book we focus heavily on predicate logic in Lean, viewing first-order logic as a special case.

+### Unbounded Possible Semantic Domains

+Propositional logic has Boolean algebra as its fixed semantic domain.
+One evaluates expressions in this language over simple structures that bind propositional variables to Boolean values.

+Predicate logic, by contrast, admits many semantic domains.
+You can use it to talk about whatever domain you care to talk about, provided you can represent it in terms of objects; sets of objects (in first-order logic with set theory), or types of objects (in the higher-order logic of Lean); relations among objects; and functions that take objects as their arguments and return other objects as results.

+As an aside, first-order predicate logic with sets as a theory extension (*first-order set theory*) speaks in terms of *sets* of objects.
+The higher-order predicate logic of Lean speaks in terms of *types* of objects.
+For now, you can think of a type in Lean as defining a set of objects, namely all and only the objects of that type.

 ### Strongly Typed Higher-Order vs. Untyped First-Order Logic